 The regulatory landscape surrounding PFAS continues to take shape at both the federal and state levels.
 Final regulations have not yet been promulgated for PFAS at the federal level.
-The United States Environmental Protection Agency (EPA) recently developed a Drinking Water Lifetime Health Advisory (LHA) of 70 parts per trillion for PFOA and PFOS (individual and combined), replacing previously-published provisional values.
-Several states including Minnesota, Maine, and New Jersey, have published screening values or interim criteria for one or more PFAS including PFOS, PFOA, perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorononanoic acid (PFNA).
+The United States Environmental Protection Agency (EPA) developed a Drinking Water Lifetime Health Advisory (LHA) of 70 parts per trillion for PFOA and PFOS (individual and combined), replacing previously-published provisional values.
+States continue to develop standards, screening values, guidance, and interim criteria for one or more PFAS including PFOS, PFOA, perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorononanoic acid (PFNA) in drinking water, surface water, and groundwater.
 Several states have issued orders for PFAS-related sampling.
-For example, the California Water Boards are taking a phased systematic approach and issued sampling and reporting orders for drinking water systems and chrome plating facilities in 2019, and expect to issue a similar order to petroleum refineries in 2020.
-The graphic below highlights the current standing of state-level regulation for PFAS compounds, as of March 2020.
+For example, the California Water Boards are taking a phased systematic approach and issued sampling and reporting orders for drinking water systems and chrome plating facilities in 2019, and petroleum refineries in 2021.